CharlyMannion/CMannion_CV/README.md

 * CI/CD: Heroku

 #### Makers Academy - *Student Software Engineer* (March 2018 to July 2018)

-I had no prior coding experience when I started Makers Academy.
-But I embraced this opportunity to work hard and learn something new every day.

 As well as learning to code, Makers equipped me with a good mindset and attitude to code through behaviours such as OOP, TDD, Pair programming, XP Values.